insure logo

 Costs also vary depending on the coverage you choose, the type of car your teen drives, and your ZIP code.
 Families in Ohio can often save by using good student discounts, enrolling teens in driver training programs, or adding them to an existing family policy instead of buying separate coverage.

-Teen car insurance rates in Ohio, by age
+Teen car insurance rates in Ohio, broken down by age

-Rates change quickly as teens get older.
-For example, a full coverage policy for a 16-year-old in Ohio averages $6,404 per year.
-At 19, the average falls again to $3,122.
+Car insurance costs for teens in Ohio vary depending on age.
+For instance, a full coverage car insurance policy for a 16-year-old in Ohio costs $6,404 per year.
+Once teens reach 19, the average cost falls to $3,122 annually.

 AgeAverage annual premium